 Leon is a Staff Product Manager for Qualcomm Technologies, Inc. He is responsible for Qualcomm Snapdragon development platforms, including Qualcomm Snapdragon MDP and DragonBoard as well as the Snapdragon for Embedded Computing program.

-He has more than 10 years of experience in various design engineering and product management roles in the computing industry.
-Prior to joining Qualcomm, he spent six years at NVIDIA corporation, where he was most recently a senior product manager in charge of graphics processor platforms.
+Leon has more than 10 years of experience in various design engineering and product management roles in the computing industry.
+Prior to joining Qualcomm, he spent six years at NVIDIA Corporation, where he was most recently a senior product manager in charge of graphics processor platforms.